SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 - All of the winning projects included a citation
 ## License
 - sPARcRNA_Viz is distributed under the MIT License.
-## FAIR Practices
-sPARcRNA_Viz is designed around the use of FAIR Practices.
-Further explanation as to FAIR Principle adherence is included in this [document](https://docs.google.com/document/d/1Me_6LzF9eMdD2Bhh9df7ncxRGepV7pU6kBUjl15Dyhw/edit?usp=sharing).
 ## Team
 - Mihir Samdarshi (Lead, Sysadmin, Developer)
 - Sanjay Soundarajan (Sysadmin, Developer)